usherlabs/usher-referrals/README.md

 By following it, you will be able to:

 - Run the Next.js application locally
-- Deploy the Next.js application to Vercel
+- Deploy this application to Vercel

 ### Setting up ArangoDB